isabella232/primetime.en/help/digital-rights-management/aaxs-protecting-content/content-implementing-the-license-server/content-handling-cert-updates.md

 snippet: y
 ---

-# Handling certificate updates when your Adobe-issued certifcates expire{#handling-certificate-updates-when-your-adobe-issued-certifcates-expire}
+# Handling certificate updates when your Adobe-issued certifcates expire {#handling-certificate-updates-when-your-adobe-issued-certifcates-expire}

 There might be times when you have to get a new certificate from Adobe.
 For example, when a production certificate expires, an evaluation certificate expires, or when you switch from an evaluation to a production certificate.
 When a certificate expires and you do not want to repackage the content that used the old certificate.
 You can make the License Server aware of both the old and new certificates.